KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 ## Add a Text Field

-So for our first widget, let's just do a simple happy little text field.
+So for our first widget, let's just do a simple happy little text field (the thing that you type text into).
 Again the first step is importing the text field widget called `EditText`:

 ```ruby